kandasam/WVD_Network_Reference_Architecture/README.md

 When private link is deployed for the broker service, the URL https://rdbroker.wvd.microsoft.com is created and an A record within Azure DNS will be created to redirect desktops automatically to this private IP.

-***When using Azure Firewall rule processing order is important.
+***NOTE: When using Azure Firewall rule processing order is important.
 Application rulesets are applied last so if Network rulesets are defined that match specified traffic, a corresponding application ruleset will never be hit.
 This is important to remember in use cases where desktops require Internet access as an Any 443 rule would supersede the FQDNs defined above.
 If Internet access is required for desktops, consider using a proxy service to prevent Any rules in the Azure Network rulesets.***

 **Controlling Accessibility**
 The methods above have created a private path into the WVD environment, however accessibility from the Internet is still available.
 The front-end access for WVD (i.e. the broker and web services) are a shared platform with a shared DNS name across customers.
 Access is controlled via Active Directory as we have previously explained however we are not able to block Internet access to this front-end as this would impact all customers using the service.
 In order for customers to ensure that their environment is only accessible over private connectivity, we must leverage Azure Active Directory Conditional Access to limit the source of our requests to on-prem IP Addresses. https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/